vippsas/vipps-developers/mp-migration-guide/pos.md

 #### Migration guide to Merchant Callback QRs
 To make the transition from MobilePay PoS to the new ePayments API with MerchantCallback QRs the merchant has to do the following:
-* Host an API with an endpoint that VippsMobilePay can send callbacks to.
+* Host an API with an endpoint that Vipps MobilePay can send callbacks to.
 * Migrate existing QRs.
 There exists an endpoint specifically for migrating MobilePay QRs.
 This endpoint will take the beaconId and posName of the current QR, and register it as a MerchantCallback QR.
 This will make the old QRs work after the switch to the common platform.
 The endpoint can be found [here](https://developer.vippsmobilepay.com/api/qr/#tag/Merchant-callback-QR/operation/PutMerchantCallbackMobilePayQr)
 * Subscribe to the ``user.checkin.v1`` event for all merchant-serial-numbers (stores).
-This will trigger VippsMobilePay to send these events whenever a customer has scanned one of your QRs.
+This will trigger Vipps MobilePay to send these events whenever a customer has scanned one of your QRs.
 The callback contains the ``merchant-serial-number`` as well as the ``merchantQrId`` (equal to the beaconId in MobilePay PoS).
 This information will distill down to what checkout the customer has checked in to.
 See documentation on how to implement webhooks [here](https://developer.vippsmobilepay.com/docs/APIs/webhooks-api/)
 * Implement the integration to the new ePayments API that must be used to initiate and handle the payment flow.
-The next sextions of this page will help sketch out the differences from the current MobilePay PoS API and the ePayments API.
+The next sections of this page will help sketch out the differences from the current MobilePay PoS API and the ePayments API.

 ## PoS and ePayment endpoints